Why D24 Has Various Subtypes Including Sultan And XO Durian

 For the nick name of XO, this is a reference to the mild alcoholic and bitter flavour that comes with naturally fermented highland D24 reminding people of cognac.
 In the old days, this was an uncommon attribute of durians that the masses got to taste unlike today.
 The birth of XO from cultivating D24 at higher altitude was a fluke result.
 But nobody was complaining then, and nobody is whining today.

 These days, D24 is mostly farmed in Pahang, Johor and parts of Penang.
 And XO is farmed on lowland as well.
+So much so that certain circles will only consider Johor XO as the true XO.

 Because of the longevity of D24, farmers have had a lot of time to experiment with it.